FunkyC0der/CardMatchGame/README.md

 * The `SettingsService`, with a placeholder `SettingsData`, demonstrates how to manage game settings and integrate with the saving system.

 ## Gameplay Level Notes
-* Levels are controlled by the `LevelProgress` service.
 * Levels are configured using the `LevelsData` ScriptableObject, allowing you to set:
   * Grid size
   * Timer duration